 Above the "cradle" is a wooden dome supported by four marble pillars made by the Muslims most probably during the era of Sultan Suleiman the Magnificient.
 The dome is richly adorned with floral patterns and blue paint.

 circa 10 CE

 The marble alcove originating from the early Byzantine period when it was possibly a setting for a statue of some sort.
 The recess in the floor underneath the dome is the purported Cradle of Jesus, this alcove is arched in shape and refined at it's borders in the shape of a conch shell, (1 x 1.60 meters).
 Above the "cradle" is a dome supported by four marble pillars.

-Stairs leading to the south-eastern chamber (grill in upper left) commonly known as the Maqam e Maryam Oratory of the Virgin Mary inside the el-Marwani Mosque.
+A flight of stairs in the south-eastern corner of the el-Marwani Mosque leads to the this chamber (grill in upper left) commonly known as the Maqam e Maryam, Oratory of the Virgin Mary.
 This is a small room containing a domed cavity in the floor, according to the tradition this is the site of cradle of Jesus, where Mary placed him at the age of 40 days.
 This episode is mentioned in the Gospel according to Luke (Luke 2:23–24).
-The small chamber has three windows made of stained glass, overlooking Kidron Vallery.
+The small chamber has two windows on the eastern side (inspect) and one on the southern side, made of stained glass, overlooking the Kidron Vallery.

-Access to this area by a winding staircase containing 32 stairs.
-Another tradition mentions that below this area is a crypt where the wooden cradle of the highly worshiped Jesus is reserved.
-This door is in the western wall, now blocked, allows entry from the Solomon's stables.
+Access to this small chamber was by a winding staircase containing 32 stairs, from the Temple Mount esplanade.
+Today a gratted door in the western wall, allows entry from the Solomon's stables.
 According to the decorations on this door it is related to the Byzantine period.